milesj/boost/docs/log.md

 The following options can be defined when creating a logger.
 They _cannot_ be customized after the fact.

-- `defaultLevel` (`LogLevel`) - The default log level to use when calling the logger function as-is (the examples above).
-Defaults to the lowest level, `log`.
 - `labels` (`object`) - A mapping of log level names to strings to use as the message prefix.
 Can be used with [chalk](https://www.npmjs.com/package/chalk).
-- `maxLevel` (`LogLevel`) - The maximum level, based on priority, to write to a stream.
-All levels higher than the maximum will be ignored.
-Defaults to allowing all levels.
 - `stderr` (`WriteStream`) - The writable stream to log error-like output.
 Defaults to `process.stderr`.
 - `stdout` (`WriteStream`) - The writable stream to log standard output.
 Defaults to